Gen*cides You Should Care About

 Legally, the term “genocide” pertains to “certain acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.”
 The key legal element, in genocide, is specific intent (dolus specialis) to destroy a protected group.

-Formally, the International Court of Justice (ICJ) – the principal judicial organ of the United Nations – is the only entity that can declare an entire conflict as a genocide, and they can only declare a genocide between multiple countries.
+Formally, the International Court of Justice (ICJ) – the principal judicial organ of the United Nations (UN) – is the only entity that can “declare” (the ICJ either finds that a state has committed genocide or issues provisional measures if a genocide risk plausibly exists) a state’s actions as amounting to genocide, and they can only do this in conflicts between multiple countries.
 However, since 1948 (the ICJ was established following WWII, in 1945, but can only declare a genocide by the Genocide Convention), they’ve only declared one event as a genocide: the Srebrenica Genocide, in Bosnia, in 1995.
-Yes, you read that right.
 Like most things, legally proving something is a taxing process, and adding an international element complicates this process even further.

 Historically, there’s a recurring academic discussion regarding the delineating line between genocide and crimes against humanity or war crimes.
 Rather than expatiate on these theories, here’s my take: does this delineation really matter?
-For instance, in the Gaza conflict, the debate has been: (1) whether Israel’s actions can be formally quantified as genocide, and (2) whether incorrectly classifying the conflict as genocide diminishes past genocides, like the Holocaust.
-More generally, if the ICJ declares a genocide, then by the Genocide Convention (ratified by 153 countries), participating states must take action to stop the genocide, including exercising diplomatic pressure, sanctions, supporting investigations, and in extreme cases, military intervention (under the R2P doctrine).
-Now, if the ICJ declares a genocide, and it turns out to have actually just been crimes against humanity, the worst case scenario is that participating states are forced to take action against mass atrocities, and the best case scenario is that, collectively, we may prevent a genocide from occurring.
+In the Gaza conflict, for instance, the debate has been: (1) whether Israel’s actions can be formally quantified as genocide, and (2) whether incorrectly classifying the conflict as genocide diminishes past genocides — like the Holocaust — or future genocides.
+More generally, if the ICJ declares an active genocide, then by the Genocide Convention (ratified by 153 countries), participating states must take action to prevent the genocide, within the limits (the UNSC is the “enforcement arm”) of their capacity and influence, including exercising diplomatic pressure, sanctions, supporting investigations, and in extreme cases, military intervention (under the R2P doctrine).
+Now, if the ICJ declares a genocide in Gaza, and it turns out to have actually just been crimes against humanity, the worst case scenario is that participating states are forced to take action against mass atrocities, and the best case scenario is that, collectively, we may prevent a genocide from occurring.
 Once again, does this delineation really matter?
 To some extent, yes.
-We need to differentiate between different types of conflict.
+There’s danger, diplomatically, of being “the boy who cried genocide.”
+And, legally, we need to differentiate between different types of conflict.
 The conflict in Burkina Faso, for instance, is clearly in a different category than the conflict in Sudan.
+However, for the most part, this disparity can be attributed to the difference between war crimes and crimes against humanity.
+So this delineation does matter?
+To another extent, no. Morally, the delineation, between crimes against humanity and genocide, is essentially nonexistent.
+For instance, the evidence that Israel is committing crimes against humanity in Gaza, is overwhelming.
+These are not isolated instances of war crimes, committed by rouge militias, but systematic attempts to remove Palestinians from Gaza.
+And, whether dolus specialis can be explicitly determined, in a legal sense, is irrelevant to what’s actually occurring, in a practical sense.

 Here are a list of genocides that have been formally declared by a government or international organization, either since 2020 or ending after 2020: